iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 ### Memory usage

-To see how the memory usage changes with the unroll factor, I ran the unrolled SSM on a 5060 ti so I can use `torch.cuda.max_memory_allocated()` to measure the memory usage.
+To see how the memory usage changes in a differentiable training context, I ran the unrolled SSM on a 5060 ti so I can use `torch.cuda.max_memory_allocated()` to measure the memory usage.
-When batch size is 1 and \\(T > 1\\), the memory usage increases as the unroll factor increases, which is expected.
+When batch size is 1, as expected, the memory usage grows quadratically with the unroll factor, due to the creation of the \\(\mathbf{V}\\) matrix.

 ![](/images/unroll-ssm/mem_batch_1.png)

-However, when using a larger batch size (32 in this case), the memory usage saturates and there's barely any difference between different unroll factors.
+However, when using a larger batch size (32 in this case), this cost becomes less significant compared to more memory used for the input signal.

 ![](/images/unroll-ssm/mem_batch_32.png)